Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Star-planet interaction regimes

 where $t_\mathrm{dyn} = [\Rstar^3/(G\Mstar)]^{1/2}$ is the star's surface free-fall time.
 Taking instead $R_\mathrm{eff} = R_\mathrm{BHL} \sim G\Mp/v^2$, the timescale for energy dissipation by gravitational drag is

-The boundary between the two regimes is located where $\Rp = R_\mathrm{BHL}$, i.e., when $\Rp/\Rstar = \Mp/\Mstar$, which is plotted as the solid line in Figure \ref{fig:regimes}.
-Most of the exoplanets, when engulfed by their host stars at their present-day separations, are located in the regime dominated by hydrodynamical drag.
+The boundary between the two regimes is given by $\Rp = R_\mathrm{BHL}$, that is, when $\Rp/\Rstar = \Mp/\Mstar$, which is plotted as the solid line in Figure \ref{fig:regimes}.
+Most exoplanets, when engulfed by their host stars at their present-day separations, are located in the regime dominated by hydrodynamical drag.
 Gravitational drag is only relevant for the most massive \acp{HJ} and for brown dwarfs, or if engulfed by a large, evolved star \citep{Staff+16}.
 For a regular Jovian planet ($\Mp\sim10^{-3}\Msun$, $\Rp\sim0.1\Rsun$), gravitational drag is only important if it is engulfed at $\gtrsim 100\Rsun$.

 In the gravitational drag regime, equation (\ref{eq:tBHL}) implies that the orbital separation shrinks over many orbits since $\Mp\ll\Mstar$.
 This is not necessarily true in the hydrodynamical regime, where equation (\ref{eq:thydro}) implies the inspiral can take place over several orbits when $\Mp/\Mstar\lesssim(\Rp/\Rstar)^2$.
 In the more extreme case where $\Mp/\Mstar\ll(\Rp/\Rstar)^2$, rather than experiencing a complete inspiral, the drag rapidly dampens the azimuthal orbital velocity and the planet transitions to nearly radial sinking, still mediated by drag.